Responding to the COVID-19 pandemic in Gauteng

 In addition to work on its own research outputs, GCRO has been asked to provide support to various government-led responses to the crisis.
 This work has included the following:

-- On request from the Office of the Premier, GCRO has been working to try connect decision-making in the Gauteng COVID-19 Command Centre with various processes of localised spread mapping and modelling.
+- On request from the Office of the Premier, GCRO initially worked to try connect decision-making in the Gauteng COVID-19 Command Centre with various processes of localised spread mapping and modelling.
+In mid-2020 GCRO was able to access case data from the Mpilo database, and assisted directly with data analysis (e.g. breaking down data by age and gender), mining of addresses to identify hotspots, and mapping of trends.

 - GCRO was asked by the Solidarity Fund to support the targeting of its national food distribution efforts by mapping: high priority wards across the country based on an index of multiple deprivation; the presence of civil society organisations potentially involved in food distribution; and therefore gaps in coverage of key areas of need.